marshallswain/feathers-pinia/docs/guide/storage-sync.md

 - Can be enabled for the entire `api` instance or individual services.
 - Only caches `itemsById` and `pagination` attributes, by default.
 - Allows passing custom keys to sync.
 This is globally configurable or customizable per service.

+The typical use case for this would be to speed up the perceived speed of Single Page Applications.
+The data hydrates so quickly that a SPA will feel like a server-rendered application.
+After any write to the store, the provided keys will be serialized into `localStorage` after a 500ms period of inactivity.

 ## Examples